Welcome to the official website of the British author and historian Alison Weir.ALISON WEIR IS ON FACEBOOK at https://www.facebook.com/alison.weir.980

 IMPORTANT, PLEASE NOTE: **THIS IS THE WEBSITE OF ALISON WEIR, THE BRITISH HISTORIAN AND AUTHOR, NOT THE AMERICAN ALISON WEIR, founder of the organisation If Americans Knew.**

-On 28th January Historic Royal Palaces and the Directors of Headline Publishing Group will host an evening with Alison Weir at The Chapel Royal of St Peter ad Vincula, the Tower of London.
-This event is now sold out.
+On 28th January Historic Royal Palaces and the Directors of Headline Publishing Group hosted an evening with Alison Weir at The Chapel Royal of St Peter ad Vincula, the Tower of London, where Alison's forthcoming series of novels on the six wives of Henry VIII was launched.

 From THE BOOKSELLER, 18th November 2014